 This government initiative led to the acquisition of wireless cable operators by the major telecommunications companies, such as Sprint-Nextel, MCI WorldCom, and Clearwire Corporation.
 The spectrum is now being used to deploy a broadband wireless Internet access network using 4th Generation mobile LTE technology.

-Clarendon Foundation currently holds FCC licenses for Educational Broadband Service channel groups in 21 U.S. markets.
-In addition, the FCC has granted a Nonexclusive Nationwide (NN) license in the 3.65 – 3.7 Gigahertz band to Clarendon Foundation.
+The Foundation currently holds FCC licenses for Educational Broadband Service channel groups in 21 U.S. markets.
+In addition, the FCC has granted a Nonexclusive Nationwide (NN) license in the 3.65-3.7 Gigahertz band to Clarendon Foundation.
 This spectrum can also be used to operate WiMAX service.
 The 3.5 GHz band was adopted by the FCC to encourage the deployment of broadband wireless access in rural and underserved areas.

 Instructional Television Fixed Service 1991 - 2004

 In late 1991, Clarendon Foundation began to submit applications for broadcast licenses reserved by the Federal Communications Commission for educational institutions and nonprofit organizations.
-ITFS became a new focus for the Foundation, which has had a successful track record in acquiring ITFS licenses.
+“Instructional Television Fixed Service” (ITFS) thus became a new focus for the Foundation, which has had a successful track record in acquiring ITFS licenses.
 This new nonprofit activity was carried out for the purpose of providing free instructional television programming to accredited educational institutions.

-To date, Clarendon Foundation has helped more than 70 educational institutions in the legal and technical aspects of preparing applications for educational broadcast spectrum.
+To date, Clarendon has assisted over 70 educational institutions in the legal and technical aspects of preparing applications for educational broadcast spectrum.
 In 1996, the Foundation worked with the North Carolina Community College System to develop a statewide network, and helped over 40 community colleges submit license applications.
 Most of the applications were granted.